…this thing is from me.

 I happen to be one of those folks that believe God either causes or allows everything that comes to pass.
 Everything.
-The sparrow, the bump on the ski hill, the shipwreck, the snake, the pie, the crash – everything.
+The baby sparrow, the bump on the ski hill, the shipwreck, the snake bite, the pie disaster, the crash – everything.

 No, God does not do evil.
 God is good.
 But he does direct events here on earth and allows sinful man a lot of freedom to prove his utter hopelessness apart from the Almighty.

 And sometimes that gets pretty ugly.

 I have seen the heartbreaking anguish as a parent questions: “Why did this happen?
 Did God take my baby?
 Was it ‘just an accident’?
 If I had been more careful, might this accident not have happened?
 What could have been done to produce a different outcome?”

 Grieving, suffering mother, you could spend a lifetime replaying all the possible what-ifs and never get anywhere.
 Doing so will eat you up.
 But here is the good news: God has all those what-ifs, I-should-haves, why-didn’t-yous covered.
 And He can override our mistakes, our stupidities and even our diligent care to bring about the purposes He has ordained.
 God was in complete control the day your child died.